-- By air: Take a flight to Paris Charles de Gaulle, Frankfurt, Luxembourg or Strasbourg airports and rent a car from there!
-The closest international airport is Luxembourg, some 100 km away from Nancy by motorway.
+If you travel from Australia or America, take a flight to Paris Charles de Gaulle, Frankfurt or Luxembourg airports and rent a car from there!
+The closest international airport is actually Luxembourg, some 100 km away from Nancy by motorway.

-Did you like this article?
-If so, please share it on Facebook or Twitter!
-Merci !
+If you liked this article, please share it on Facebook or Twitter!
+Merci !!

 The above links are affiliate links and if you click and make a booking we receive a small amount of commission.
 It doesn’t cost you anything extra but it helps us keep the blog running and provide quality content for everyone to enjoy.